MileHacker Logo

 Budgeting & Health Considerations

-Smart budgeting and attention to health details ensure a comfortable and worry-no-cost journey.
+Smart budgeting and attention to health details ensure a comfortable and worry-free trip.

 Currency & Payments

-The official currency is Renminbi (RMB), referred to as Chinese Yuan (CNY).
+The official currency is Renminbi (RMB), also known as Chinese Yuan (CNY).
 Exchange rates fluctuate daily.

 Payment Methods